TomMakesThings/Clustering-and-TDA-of-scRNA-seq-Data/README.md

 <a id="code"></a>
 <h2 align="center">🧬 Running the Code 🧬</h2>
-<p>All code was written across two Jupyter notebooks.
+<p>The code was written in Python and R across two Jupyter notebooks.
 For an explaination of each notebook, see the section below.
 These were designed to run in Google Colab which is a free Jupyter notebook environment that allows you to run code through a browser.</p>

 <details>
   <summary><b>Click to show instructions</b></summary>